 2. Study And Review Relevant Regulations And Guidelines

 Learn about the regulatory and legal requirements for fundraising in your country.
-This includes knowing the laws of the solicitation for donations and privacy, data security and financial reporting.
+This includes knowing the laws of solicitation for donations, privacy, data security, and financial reporting.

 3. Find Out The Scope And Reason For Your Campaign

-Clarify the scope and goal that your policies on fundraising serve.
-Define the fundraising events it covers, such as private donations or corporate sponsorships, special grants and other events.
+Clarify the scope and goal that your fundraising policies serve.
+Define the fundraising events it covers, such as private donations or corporate sponsorships, special grants, and other events.

 4. Examine The Key Ethical Concerns